Diode logic

 Diode logic (or diode-resistor logic) constructs AND and OR logic gates with diodes and resistors.

-An active device (vacuum tubes in early computers, then transistors in diode–transistor logic) is additionally required to provide logical inversion (NOT) for functional completeness and amplification for voltage level restoration, which diode logic alone can't provide.
+An active device (vacuum tubes with control grids in early electronic computers, then transistors in diode–transistor logic) is additionally required to provide logical inversion (NOT) for functional completeness and amplification for voltage level restoration, which diode logic alone can't provide.

 Since voltage levels weaken with each diode logic stage, multiple stages can't easily be cascaded, limiting diode logic's usefulness.
 However, diode logic has the advantage of utilizing only cheap passive components.

 Background

 Logic gates

 Logic gates evaluate Boolean algebra, typically using electronic switches controlled by logical inputs connected in parallel or series.
 Diode logic can only implement OR and AND, because inverters (NOT gates) require an active device.